Explorers (film): Production

 "The studio changed hands in the middle of production, and they decided they needed the movie much quicker than we thought," said Dante.
 "So we shot the picture under very hurried auspices [sic].
 The paint on the sets was literally wet and when the kids stepped into the spaceship they sunk into cement because it wasn't dry."'
 During the dreams when the children fly over the circuit board, some of the camera angles and moves are meant to mimic the flight to Neverland from Peter Pan.
 When Robert Picardo was in full makeup and costume as the aliens, Wak and his father, his mouth was the only part of him not completely covered (though his mouth was made up to blend in with the faces of the creatures).
+Industrial Light & Magic was responsible for the special effects, which required 6 million dollars of the budget.

 "We came up with sort of a pop culture angle on it, that we thought would be funny... audiences didn't particularly," said Dante.
 The film contains various references to science fiction features, new and old, and much more when the children meet the aliens.
-When the boys are hovering over the drive-in, the film that is playing stars a space hero named Starkiller, named after George Lucas' original last name for Luke Skywalker, and the sound effects from the movie are from the Atari video game Yar's Revenge.
+When the boys are hovering over the drive-in, the film that is playing stars a space hero named Starkiller, named after George Lucas' original last name for Luke Skywalker, and the sound effects from the movie are from the Atari video game Yars' Revenge.
 Hawke's character, Ben, is obsessed with aliens and movies surrounding them, and the two movies he watches during the film are This Island Earth and The War of the Worlds.
 The children attend the "Charles M. Jones Junior High School", named after Looney Tunes director Chuck Jones, and Wak the alien's first exchange of dialogue is of Bugs Bunny's famous catchphrase.
 The song Wak performs for the kids is Little Richard's "All Around the World".
 One character is a pet rat (trained to use a voice synthesizer) named Heinlein.
 While the film uses the original recording, the soundtrack album included a re-recorded remix performed by Robert Palmer.